 How to Choose the Best Cold Weather Sleeping Bag

-There are variety of factors that you will need to consider to ensure you purchase suitable sleeping bags for cold weather.
-Before going out to purchase a good winter sleeping bag, consider the following factors:
+There are a variety of factors that you will need to consider to ensure you purchase suitable sleeping bags for cold weather.
+Before going out to buy a good winter sleeping bag, consider the following factors:

 Sleeping bags are insulated to keep your warm.
-The insulation is usually in the form of either down or synthetic which is sandwiched between two layers of fabric, shell fabric on the outside and lining on the inside.
+The insulation is usually in the form of either down or synthetic material which is sandwiched between two layers of fabric – shell fabric on the outside and lining on the inside.

 The best warmth to weight ratio sleeping bag is one insulated with down.
-This means a smaller amount of insulation is required for the same amount of a warmth as is required for synthetic insulation.
-Of course, the benefit to this is a lighter sleeping bag and one that takes up less room, making down the perfect choice if you are after the best sleeping bag for cold weather backpacking as a down sleeping bag can easily fit into the bottom of a backpack.
+This means a smaller amount of insulation is required for the same amount of warmth, as is needed for synthetic insulation.
+Of course, the benefit to this is a lighter sleeping bag and one that takes up less room, making down the perfect choice if you are after the best sleeping bag for cold weather backpacking.
+A down sleeping bag can easily fit into the bottom of a backpack!

 If using a down sleeping bag, it is recommended you purchase one that has been ethically sourced.
-That means the animals have not been ill treated to produce the down for the sleeping bag.
+This means that animals have not been ill-treated to produce the down for the sleeping bag.
 Look for companies that follow the Responsible Down Standard.
 You can find a list of companies that follow this standard here.
 All the down sleeping bags in this review are by companies that follow the Responsible Down Standard.

 2. Temperature Rating

 - Comfort: This is the warmth level required for a woman to sleep comfortably.
-It is based on a woman, because on average women require more insulation to stay warm than men.
+It is based on a woman, because on average women need more insulation to stay warm than men.